 Risks for breast cancer

 Breast cancer is more common in high-income, developed countries such as Canada, the United States and some European countries.
 The risk of developing breast cancer increases with age.
-Breast cancer mostly occurs in women between 50 and 69 years of age.
+Breast cancer cases are highest in women between 50 and 69 years of age.

 Personal history of breast cancer